 Troubleshooting a Splitter

 - A splitter will have one input, and two or more outputs.
-Make sure the input is connected to the signal source (antenna, amplifier output), and the outputs are connected to the TV sets
+Make sure the input is connected to the signal source (antenna, amplifier output) and the outputs are connected to the TV's.

-- Channel Master splitters are designed to pass voltage.
-(DC/Voltage Passing January 2018)
+- Channel Master splitters are designed to pass voltage (DC/Voltage Passing January as of 2018).

 - Standard splitters should never be installed in a line that has voltage on it.
 It will block the voltage.
 The voltage can damage the splitter.

 - Verify all connections are correct and tight.